You can stay one step ahead of burglars by understanding what they are likely to target.

 Commonly stolen items

-Between January and December 2015, there were almost 200,000 domestic burglaries according to the Crime Survey for England and Wales.
-Here are the 15 items most commonly stolen from our homes:*
+In 2015 there were almost 200,000 domestic burglaries according to the Crime Survey for England and Wales.
+Here are the 15 most common items stolen from our homes:*

 - Jewellery or watches – 43%